 It is our goal at the Board of Child Care to increase awareness surrounding youth mental health needs and the resources available to help.
 Learn more about YMHFA training below and register today.

 What is Youth Mental Health First Aid?

-Youth Mental Health First Aid will teach you how to identify, understand and respond to signs of mental illnesses and substance use disorders in youths (defined as ages 12 – 18).
-The training gives you the skills you need to reach out and provide initial help and support to youths who may be developing a mental health or substance use problem or experiencing a crisis.
+Youth Mental Health First Aid will teach you how to identify, understand and respond to signs of mental illnesses and substance use disorders in youth (defined as ages 12 – 18).
+The training gives you the skills you need to reach out and provide initial help and support to youth who may be developing a mental health or substance use problem or experiencing a crisis.

 Why should I take this training?

 Mental illnesses are common, impacting approximately 1 in 5 Americans.
 And yet many are reluctant to seek help or don’t know where to turn for care.
 When more people are equipped with the tools they need to start a dialogue, more people can get the help they need.
 Mental Health First Aiders can even save lives.

 What does the training consist of?